AI agents FAQs

 Key principles:

-- Agents have read-only access.
-They cannot change data or create anything (for example, a rule).
+• AI Agents only have read-only access.
+They cannot directly modify data or create objects (for example, rules, deduplication projects etc.).
+It can only suggest recommendations.

-- Once an agent finishes running, it provides suggestions for human review.
+• Once an agent completest its run, it produces a set of suggestions for human review.

 An AI agent can only read data explicitly provided to it.
 The agent cannot access data of its own volition.